polyphene/getting-started/README.md

 ### 📝 License

-This project is [MIT](https://raw.githubusercontent.com/polyphene/holium-rs-sdk/main/LICENSE) licensed.
+This project is [MIT](https://raw.githubusercontent.com/polyphene/getting-started/main/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_